 For many people, the hot summer days are often spent swimming at the pool.
 But even though the water is usually clear with chlorine, it doesn't mean you should be looking underwater.

-As reporter Jason Howland explains in this Mayo Clinic Minute, it could cause temporary damage to your eyes.
+And as a Mayo Clinic eye expert explains, it could cause temporary damage to your vision.

 Journalists: Broadcast-quality video (0:59) is in the downloads at the end of this post.
 Please courtesy: "Mayo Clinic News Network."
 Read the script.